bajor/ai-tools-i-use-presentation/slides.md

-# Short presentation about how I use AI tools as of July 2025 with humble-bragging about my personal projects so you can see real-world use-cases
+# how I use AI tools as of July 2025 with humble-bragging about my personal projects so you can see real-world use-cases

 ---